-A presentation is a curated collection of key results drawn from across sessions and projects.
-Presentations let users assemble findings into a coherent narrative without duplicating data — each key result in a presentation references the original source, and any updates to the source are automatically reflected.
+A presentation is a curated collection of findings drawn from across sessions and diagnostics.
+Presentations let users assemble findings into a coherent narrative without duplicating data — each finding in a presentation references the original source, and any updates to the source are automatically reflected.

 Creating a Presentation

-From the Presentations list (accessible via the sidebar), click New Presentation.
+To create a presentation manually, go to the Presentations list (accessible via the sidebar) and click New Presentation.
 Provide:

 - Name — A descriptive title for the presentation.